How to Fix Frozen or Stuck Update on 11th Generation Honda Vehicles

 Summary

 I’ll start off by saying that I am not a mechanic.
-I actually work in cybersecurity, which probably helped me resolve this issue.
-For weeks, every time I started the car, it would pop-up with a banner saying “update paused.”
-When I checked th update, it would always be stuck at 62% complwte but never make progress.
+In fact, I actually work in cybersecurity- which might explain how I figured out how to fix this issue.
+For weeks, every time I started the car, it would pop up with a banner saying “update paused.”
+When I checked the update, it would always be stuck at 62% complete but never make progress.
 Fortunately, I found a fix.

-My car is a 2025 Civic Si, but the instructions should apply to any modern Honda vehicles including Honda Accord, Civic, CRV, and other models with the built-in entertainment system.
+My car is a 2025 Civic Si, but the steps should apply to any modern Honda vehicles including Honda Accord, Civic, CRV, and other models with the built-in entertainment system.

 Initial Troubleshooting

-As any good tech person, I tried to restart the system by holding the Home + Radio power button for about 10 seconds then choosing “Reboot.”
+Like everyone in the tech sector, I first tried to restart the system by holding the Home + Radio power button for about 10 seconds then choosing “Reboot.”
 Unfortunately for me, this did not resolve the issue.
-However, I would highly recommend you try this first since it could be a quick solution to this problem.
+However, I would highly recommend you try this first since it could be a quicker fix to this problem.

 The Solution

-First, boot into safe mode (you might not need to do this, but I did it anyway to stop any apps from interfering).
+Do the following while still in safe mode (you might not need to be in safe mode, but I did it anyway to stop any apps from interfering).

-What this does is clear any expired certificates from your system.
-My hypothesis is that the issue with updates becoming stuck stems from the certificates on the system expiring before the update has a chance to complete.
+This will clear any expired certificates from your system.
+My hypothesis is that the certificates cached on the system are expiring before the update has a chance to complete, causing the frozen update.

 Testing the Fix

 After trying the above fix, check to see if it is resolved.
 Go to Settings > Advanced Settings > System > System update and it should resume downloading momentarily.
-Fair warning, its still going to take a long time to complete.
+Fair warning, it is still going to take a long time to complete depending on your Wi-Fi signal.

 Enjoy Reading This Article?